-Over time in the lab I became increasingly inspired to bring existing powerful knowledge to families, because what we currently know has tremendous power to transform lives, minds and health and make the world a better place for future generations.
+Over time in the lab, I became increasingly inspired to bring powerful scientific knowledge to families to transform lives, minds, and health — and make the world a better place for future generations.

 University of Toronto: PhD Medical Science and Neuroscience